someStranger8/Vex-Competition/README.md

-# Release
+# Robotics club

-The `release` branch is production ready and for competitions.
+The code for Vex V5 robot.